 Other advantages of manual coffee grinders include the easy-to-use directions and travel-friendly design.
 The manual crank, though, may be a downside to some who don’t look forward to the time-consuming manual cranking.

 Type: Burr | Dimensions (LxWxH): 1.8 x 1.8 x 7.5 inches | Weight: 9.4 ounces | What’s Included: Coffee grinder, replacement coil

-Best Quiet: Krups Vortex Electric Coffee and Spice Blade Grinder
+Best Quiet: Krups Silent Vortex Electric Grinder

-What We Don't Like: No grind settings
+What We Don't Love: No grind settings

 Many coffee enthusiasts wonder if you can grind your coffee beans quietly without a manual crank.
 The answer is yes, with this Krups silent grinder.
 The unique design and patent-pending technology pull coffee beans into the blades for fast and efficient grinding.
 In fact, this model is five times quieter than Krups’ other coffee grinders.

-The large capacity of this coffee grinder makes it perfect for large households or people who drink several cups per day.
+The large capacity of this coffee grinder makes it ideal for large households or people who drink several cups per day.
 The removable stainless-steel grinding bowl can hold enough coffee beans for up to 12 cups of brewed coffee.
 Both the grinding bowl and lid are dishwasher-safe, which makes them easy to clean.

-With powerful stainless-steel blades, coffee grounds are ready within 15 seconds, perfect timing for busy mornings.
+With powerful stainless-steel blades, coffee grounds are ready within 15 seconds, excellent timing for busy mornings.
 It is also designed to reduce messes when grinding coffee beans, spices, or herbs.
 The one-touch operation makes this a user-friendly model, though the lack of coarse settings is a drawback to others.